 The importance of posture in meditation

-It is impossible to overstate the benefits finding the best meditation position for you can bring to our meditation.
+It is impossible to overstate the benefits that finding the best meditation position can bring to our meditation practice.
 The right posture can transform our minds by deepening relaxation and clarity.
 It can limit pain, discomfort, and reduce the risk of injury during long retreats.
 It helps enhance body awareness with a direct impact on our emotional lives.
 It allows us to explore and expand our understanding of the relationships between our body and our mind.
 Working with our meditation position can be a full spiritual path.

-In the following, you will learn the principles behind a good meditation posture, the advantages of different poses, and ways to solve problems.
+In the following, you will learn the principles behind a good meditation posture, the advantages of different poses, and ways to solve meditation problems with posture.
 You will gain the foundations to make your own experiments and discoveries and find the best meditation positions for your practice.
 Let’s start!

 Two goals for your best meditation position